Dual SIM: Standby

-Dual standby phones, such as those running on Mediatek chipsets, allows both SIMs to be accessed through time multiplexing.
-When making or receiving calls, the modem locks to the active channel; the other channel would be ignored and thus unavailable during the duration of the call.
-Examples of Dual-SIM Standby smartphones include the Samsung Galaxy S Duos, the Sony Xperia M2 Dual, and the iPhone XS, XS Max and iPhone XR.
+Dual SIM Dual Standby (DSDS) phones allow both SIMs to be accessed by using time multiplexing.
+When one SIM is in active use, for example on a call, the modem locks to it, leaving the other SIM unavailable.
+Older examples of dual-SIM standby phones include the Samsung Galaxy S Duos, the Sony Xperia M2 Dual, and the iPhone XS, XS Max and iPhone XR.